deedeeh/learning_notes/Readme.md

 ```

 ###### Wednesday 7th March
 + Today I am doing the Introduction to JavaScript as a quick reminder to JS because I haven't be coding regularly for some time.
+I did the primitive data types in addition to 2 simple exercises.

+Next is JS Basics: Control Flow.